Mila Air Purifier review

 (Image credit: Future)

-The Mila is packed with eight air quality sensors (they capture real-time data) designed to measure micro-particles as small as 0.01 microns wide, through to VOCs and humidity.
-Those sensors work in tandem with an algorithm to detect what is going on in the air around you, and how to clean it quickly.
-So there’s a lot going on inside this pretty purifier.
+The Mila is packed with eight air quality sensors (they capture real-time data) designed to measure micro-particles as small as 0.01 microns wide through VOCs and humidity.
+Those sensors work in tandem with an algorithm to detect what is happening in the air around you and how to clean it quickly.
+So, a lot is going on inside this pretty purifier.

-In addition, it tracks carbon dioxide and carbon monoxide, and will beep (alert you) if it detects the latter.
-The humidity sensor is handy if you think your home is prone to mold growth, and could save you having to splash out on one of the best dehumidifiers if you have a build-up of damp and moisture in your room.
+In addition, it tracks carbon dioxide and carbon monoxide and will beep (alert you) if it detects the latter.
+The humidity sensor is handy if you think your home is prone to mold growth and could save you from splashing out on one of the best dehumidifiers if you have a build-up of dampness and moisture in your room.

 Should you buy the Mila Air Purifier?

-Size is a personal thing, and while we think the Mila is a good size (our room isn't huge, but it isn't small either), other reviewers say the footprint is too big.
-So just bust out your measuring tape before buying to ensure it fits the spot you have in mind.
+Size is personal, and while we think the Mila is a good size (our room isn't huge, but it isn't small either), other reviewers say the footprint is too big.
+So, just bust out your measuring tape before buying to ensure it fits the spot you have in mind.

-And yes, the replaceable filters get quite pricey, especially for the $99 Overreactor, and could potentially add up to $198 a year to your costs (a filter needs replacing every six months).
-We also think – in an age where you can boss home tech around just by talking to it – the Mila really could benefit from voice control.
+And yes, the replaceable filters get quite pricey, especially for the $99 Overreactor, and could add up to $198 a year to your costs (a filter needs replacing every six months).
+In an age where you can boss home tech around just by talking to it, we also think the Mila could benefit from voice control.
 But that would inevitably push the price up further.

 Claire Davies